 - For more information about K-12 opportunities at Oregon National Primate Research Center,

-Since the start of the pandemic we are in a world where the question “why” does not only enter scientists' lives daily, but also everyday workers, teachers, and students.
-Given our predicament in the world, we are entering our 22nd year of the PSI Program virtually, which means we can accept student applications all across Oregon.
+We are entering the 24th year of the PSI Program virtually, which means we can accept student applications all across Oregon.
 Our program admits sophomore, junior, and senior high school students who are interested in exploring careers in medicine or biomedical research.
 We offer a 16-week didactic virtual course from February-May.
-Students are introduced to the scientific process and gain access to research scientists from OHSU and other Portland research institutes.
-The semester long program typically ends with a summer internship working alongside a research mentor, which requires students to be at least 16-years-old.
+Students are introduced to the foundations of the scientific process and gain access to research scientists from OHSU and other Portland research institutes.
+The semester long program concludes with an optional summer internship working alongside a research mentor, which requires students to be at least 16-years-old.
 Students will have an opportunity to share their research in a virtual poster symposium held at the end of the program.

 Saturday Academy offers hands-on, in-depth classes and camps for student in grades 2-12.
 Classes are taught by community experts in science, technology, engineering, math and the arts.
 In addition, we offer internships to high school students in science and engineering through our Apprenticeships in Science & Engineering program; we bring SA classes to local schools through our Saturday Academy to You program; and we teach technology and programming to girls through our Girls Engage Technology program.
 Financial aid and tuition assistance are available.
 For more information or to register for classes, please visit Saturday Academy or call 503-200-5858.